I entrusted my dreams to Cloud Service Mesh for Cloud Run

 Ideal B for Task B

-Figure 6 shows the configuration I came up with in the same way as in Task B. Ideally, by changing the HTTPRoute in this configuration, reviews-v2 will stop returning responses at the same time that reviews-v3 starts returning responses.
+Figure 6 shows the configuration I came up with in the same way as in Issue B. Ideally, by changing the HTTP Route in this configuration, reviews-v2 will stop returning responses at the same time that reviews-v3 starts returning responses.

-(The API I want to use communicates with gRPC, so I use gRPC Route, but I'm using HTTP Route to test with Bookinfo.)
+(The API I want to use communicates via gRPC, so I use gRPC Route, but I'm using HTTP Route to test it with Bookinfo.)

 図6 課題Bに対する理想B